lab-antwerp-1/hyf-group3/planning/development-strategy.md

 - add font-family `Zen Kurenaido`
 - links to share on social media `add social media logos`

-This issue had been developed on branch
+This issue had been developed on branch `alumniInfo`

 ---